What keeps your air clean, your home energy efficient, and HVAC system working smoothly?

 Disposable filters are those filters which are meant to be thrown away after they accumulate enough particulate.
 Often made of spun glass, disposable filters like the Flanders E-Z Flow should generally be replaced monthly during times of high usage, such as the summer and winter months.

 Washable filters are a lot more expensive than disposable ones, but can be simply washed with warm water every month to reinvigorate your system.
 These filters tend to be made of metal, making them easy to clean and durable, often lasting up to 5 years with regular usage.
+If you want the best in protection without the hassle of replacing, we recommend upgrading to an electronic air cleaner.
+They also provide the ultimate in MERV rating air filtration without sacrificing air flow.

 In circumstances where substantial dust holding is required, such as industrial applications, pleated filters might be the way to go.
 By folding the filter media over itself (i.e. creating pleats), pleated filters such as the Pre Pleat 40 have much more surface area than traditional flat filters.
 As technology improves, pleated filters continue to increase in surface area while minimizing the filter’s overall dimensions.